orefalo/g2/README.md

 Without arguments, `g freeze` literally freezes the state of the workspace into the staging area.
 It's convenient, one command to stage all the changes: additions and deletions.
 If I need to point the file to stage, I can use `g freeze <path>`.

-Once changes are frozen, they can be commited with: `g ci -m "commit description"` There is also a handy one way command `g freeze -m "msg"`, that skips the staging area and commits directly.
+Once changes are frozen, they can be committed with: `g ci -m "commit description"` There is also a handy one way command `g freeze -m "msg"`, that skips the staging area and commits directly.

 Ooops, I staged a change that I do not want to commit: I would then use `g unfreeze <path>` to get the file(s) out of the way.